Are Multimodal Embeddings Truly Beneficial for Recommendation? A Deep Dive into Whole vs. Individual Modalities: Related Work

-\textbf{Multimodal recommendation (MMRec)}.
-MMRec~\cite{liu2024multimodal,zhou2023comprehensive,fu2024iisan} leverages auxiliary information from different modalities, primarily text, and images, to enrich item representations.
-Early work like VBPR~\cite{he2016vbpr} extended the classic Bayesian Personalized Ranking (BPR) framework by incorporating pre-extracted visual features into the matrix factorization model, demonstrating that visual style can influence user preference.
+\textbf{Multimodal recommendation}.
+Multimodal recommendation~\cite{liu2024multimodal,zhou2023comprehensive,fu2024iisan} leverages auxiliary information from different modalities, primarily text, and images, to enrich item representations.
+Early work like VBPR~\cite{he2016vbpr} extended the classic Bayesian Personalized Ranking (BPR~\cite{rendle2012bpr}) framework by incorporating pre-extracted visual features into the matrix factorization model, demonstrating that visual style can influence user preference.
 With the rise of Graph Neural Networks (GNNs), which excel at capturing high-order connectivity, graph-based models became the dominant paradigm.
 MMGCN~\cite{wei2019mmgcn} was a pioneering work that constructed separate user-item bipartite graphs for each modality, learning modality-specific representations through graph convolution.
 Following this, GRCN~\cite{wei2020graph} proposed refining the user-item graph by using multimodal features to identify and down-weight potential noisy (false-positive) interactions.
 More recent models like LATTICE~\cite{zhang2021mining} and FREEDOM~\cite{zhou2023tale} introduced an explicit item-item semantic graph built from multimodal features to capture latent item relationships, which is then combined with the user-item interaction graph.
 LGMRec~\cite{guo2024lgmrec} further extended this by learning both local and global user interests, using a hypergraph to model global dependencies.
 Other approaches, such as BM3~\cite{zhou2023bootstrap}, adopt a self-supervised learning paradigm.
 Its core innovation lies in bootstrapping latent representations by generating contrastive views through a simple dropout mechanism in the embedding space, thereby eliminating the need for explicit and computationally expensive graph augmentation or construction.

-Despite the growing architectural complexity and the introduction of novel designs, a common thread across these works is the implicit assumption that multimodal embeddings enhance the final recommendation performance.
-Limited research has empirically examined this core assumption.
-To the best of our knowledge, we are the first to conduct a large-scale, systematic empirical investigation of multimodal embeddings.
+TARec~\cite{zhuang2025bridging} and FDRec~\cite{zhuang2025frequency} adopt Wasserstein-based knowledge distillation for multimodal recommendation.
+IISAN~\cite{fu2024iisan,fu2025efficient} and CROSSAN~\cite{fu2025crossan} adopt a Decoupled PEFT structure for multimodal adaptation, matching full fine-tuning performance with reduced GPU memory usage.